 Just DON’T TRY IT WITHOUT BLENDING IT.
 I’m serious, oil slicks on top of your coffee is nasty.
 Blending it makes a thick, rich, creamy texture that’ll have you pepped and ready to go in no time in the mornings!

 16) Find the Right Sweetener

 I’ll be completely honest…when my roommate told me she used honey in her coffee, I had the same reaction as my Hummer-owning cousin when he sees Prius commercials… “Damn hippies.”
-But honestly, I don’t think I’ll ever go back to sugar again—unless I get too poor to afford honey, that is.
+But honestly, I don’t think I’ll ever go back to sugar again.

 So experiment!
 Try brown sugar, honey, raw honey, blue agave nectar, Splenda, Stevia, white sugar, whatever you want.
 I like using honey too because I don’t have an ounce of guilt about consuming it every day.